Elektr0n92/API-TUTO/README.md

 For use nodemon with powershell, put with strategic editor of windows 'activate running script' on 'Active'

+## TIPS MONGOOSE

+Username and password are hide, delete in app.js import module and remplace 'connection' by your connection string

 ## Run frontend

 For run frontend environment you must use terminal with command : `npm run start`